-When society decides to shift its thought in terms of how we relate to ourselves and our emotions, vast transformation will occur as people realise that when we analyse our feelings (in the same way we might analyse data), we will also become better able to identify the patterns and trends in our lives that produce them.
-Thus we become more enlightened people who are more self-aware and empowered.
+When people change how they relate to themselves and their emotions, vast transformations occur.
+People realise that when they analyse their feelings (in the same way they might analyse data), people become better at identifying the patterns and trends that produce the resulting emotions.
+Thus, people become more enlightened, self-aware and empowered.

-When people eventually understand that feelings are just data that can be understood and aren’t directives that must be rigidly adhered to, this can be the first step they’ll take towards living more empowered and independent lifestyles.
+When people eventually understand that feelings are just data that can be decoded rather than necessary instructions, they can begin living more empowered and independent lifestyles.